girder/girder_web_components/README.md

 ### Deploy and Publish

-The demo app is automatically deployed to https://gwc.girder.org
+The demo app is automatically deployed to [gwc.girder.org](https://gwc.girder.org).

 Any contributor can request an update to the published npmjs version by changing the version string in `package.json` and opening a pull request.
 Our CI runner will detect the change and publish on merge.
 Version update PRs should generally happen independently of feature PRs.

+### Type Definitions

+TypeScript type defs are maintained at `index.d.ts`.
+Please remember to update this file if your change impacts the public api.